SherryCal/GAN-summary-and-tricks/explanation papers with codings/Generative Image Inpainting with contextual attention/explanation about Contextual Attention.md

 with backgrounds ones {$b_{x′,y′}$}, we measure with normalized inner product (cosine similarity)
 ### Attention propagation
 Attention propagation We further encourage coherency of attention by propagation (fusion).
 The idea of coherency is that a shift in foreground patch is likely corresponding to an equal shift in background patch for attention.
 To model and encourage coherency of attention maps, we do a left-right propagation followed by a top-down propagation with kernel size of k.

+The propagation is efficiently implemented as convolution with identity matrix as kernels.
+Attention propagation significantly improves inpainting results in testing and enriches gradients in training
 ### Memory efficiency
 Assuming that a 64 × 64 region is missing in a 128 × 128 feature map, then the number of convolutional filters extracted from backgrounds is 12,288.
 This may cause memory overhead for GPUs.
 To overcome this issue, we introduce two options: 1) extracting background patches with strides to reduce the number of filters and 2) downscaling resolution of foreground inputs before convolution and upscaling attention map after propagation